The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Integral spectral representation

-As mentioned at the end of the previous section, it would be of interest to strengthen Theorem \ref{intreptheorem} by computing the fundamental solutions to the radial system (\ref{radial}), in order to commute the limit $\epsilon \searrow 0$ and the integral with respect to $\omega$.
-Moreover, using the explicit form of the Green matrices that they derived for the Kerr geometry, Finster and Röken simplify their integral spectral representation for the Dirac propagator into a form resembling that obtained outside the horizons in \cite{Finster_2003}.
-Obtaining the fundamental solutions of (\ref{radial}) would also enable similar simplifications in the 5D Myers-Perry geometry.
-Finally, it would be interesting to use the integral spectral representations thus obtained to study the decay rates of Dirac spinors in the Kerr or 5D Myers-Perry geometries, analogously to what was done in \cite{Finster_2002} in the exterior region of the Kerr-Newman geometry, using the integral spectral representation derived in \cite{Finster_2003}.
+In the future, it would be of interest to prove Proposition \ref{Qlprop} without the restriction $|m|+|\omega|< \frac{1}{2\max (|a|,|b|)}$, using another method than that of \cite{Finster_2006}.
+This would enable the construction of an integral spectral representation for the full Dirac propagator, which would open the door to the study of the Green's functions $G(r; r')_{k_a,k_b,\omega\pm i\epsilon}$ using Jost equation methods, as in \cite{Finster_2018} and \cite{kronthaler}.

-\textbf{Acknowledgements: }The author thanks Niky Kamran for discussions, guidance and careful proofreading of the manuscript.
-This work was supported by the NSERC Undergraduate Student Research Award (USRA) program and by NSERC grant RGPIN 105490-2018.
+\textbf{Acknowledgements: }The author thanks Niky Kamran for discussions, guidance and careful proofreading of the manuscript, as well as Felix Finster for helpful comments and discussions.
+The author also thanks the referee for valuable comments and suggestions.
+This work was supported by the Natural Sciences and Engineering Research Council (NSERC) Undergraduate Student Research Award (USRA) program and by NSERC grant RGPIN 105490-2018.